DMSalesman/Mizar/README.md

 ## Accepted file names and format

-At the present moment, Mizar does filter out XML files according to their usual header:
+At the present moment, Mizar does filter out XML files according to the `.xml` extension.

-    <?xml version="1.0" encoding="utf-8"?>

-As XML files might lack this header, though, I'll probably make the check less strict in a near future.

 About guide parts, Mizar won't care whether you assign them the `.md` extension or not.
 It will search for any file in the given folder whose name begins with an arbitrary number of digits followed by an underscore, such as: